risk reversal

 Actually, I’m here to tell you that risk reversal works very well in LTCI and disability insurance sales.

-However, with insurance selling, risk reversal is about demonstrating the risk of NOT buying rather than eliminating the risk of buying.
+The return of premium rider isn’t a good fit for every prospect, but there’s another way to leverage the concept of risk reversal.
+The key is to demonstrate the risk of NOT buying rather than eliminating the risk of buying.
 See the twist?

 Here’s an example of how risk reversal works in DI selling: